Four Effective Ways to Nurture Leads Post Webinar

 The responses you get will help you know what you need to adjust to help you improve your conversions.

-Without this information, your nurturing efforts won't be effective because you do not understand the problems you should be solving in the first place.
+Without this information, your leads nurturing efforts won't be effective because you do not understand the problems you should be solving in the first place.

 #2 Add value in your followup emails

-More than ever before, it's important to keep engaging your leads with valuable resources and information that helps them solve the problems they're facing.
+More than ever before, it's important to keep engaging your qualified leads with valuable resources and information that helps them solve the problems they're facing.

 And you know what?
 Most of your webinar attendees are leads who are in the consideration stage.
 They know that you have something valuable to offer, so they're willing to make time in their calendars to hear you out by attending your webinar.
+If you know that, you can improve your leads nurturing.
+But how?

 According to Pardot, 70% of buyers go back to Google 2-3 times to understand each company's offerings before making up their minds while they're in the consideration stage.
 And if you want to make this process easier for them (and convert leads into customers in the process), all you have to do is send relevant and value-packed emails.